 In conclusion, the new tax law is anything but simple and this article should be used as a starting point to understand how you or your business may be affected.
 Many Americans will be satisfied with these changes, while others may be disappointed.
 Either way, it is the law and you should be aware of these changes.
 If you are interested in learning more about this topic or any other bookkeeping or tax-related items, send me a message.
 I would be more than happy to chat!

 This guidance is for informational purposes and does not constitute legal or tax advice.
 We also recommend you speak with a professional regarding your specific scenario.
-JETRO and Associates shall not be responsible for any liability related to the guidance herein.Opinions expressed here by Contributors are their own.
+JETRO and Associates shall not be responsible for any liability related to the guidance herein.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.